Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 one worker run tsk_123

-run creates a local agent session for that task, claims it, prepares the task workspace, runs workflow hooks, starts Codex, emits activities, and completes or fails the session.
+run creates a local agent session for that work item, claims it, prepares the worktree, runs workflow hooks, starts Codex, emits activities, and completes or fails the session.

 one worker watch